uw-thalesians/perceptia-servers/database/mssql/README.md

 `-MsSqlRemoveDbVolume` (switch) when set, removes any existing volume created for the mssql container

+`-RemoveAllDbVolumes` (switch) when set, removes any existing volume created by this script

 `-CleanUp` (switch) when set, removes any container(s) created by this script

 ##### Docker Options Explained